atick-faisal/label-studio/docs/source/guide/install_prompts.md

 kubectl logs <pod-name> -n prompt
 ```

-## 7. Update the Label Studio `values.yaml` file
+## 7. Update the Annotation Hub `values.yaml` file

-You will need to update the `global` section of your Label Studio Enterprise `values.yaml` file to include the following:
+You will need to update the `global` section of your Annotation Hub Enterprise `values.yaml` file to include the following:

-* Add the Adala endpoint, which will allow Label Studio to connect to Adala.
+* Add the Adala endpoint, which will allow Annotation Hub to connect to Adala.
-* Add the Prompts feature flag, to enable Prompts visibility within Label Studio.
+* Add the Prompts feature flag, to enable Prompts visibility within Annotation Hub.

 ```yaml